 We’ll include some songs that use this more advanced method very shortly.

 Once the blank sheet is printed, simply colour or otherwise mark the appropriate circles to show which keys should be played.
-Just ensure you are consistent with the stickers on the keyboard itself.

 If your child has really taken to playing the keyboard, you might want to buy some piano books for kids so that he or she can explore further.